aumpierre-unb/InternalFluidFlow.jl/README.md

 ### Next Version (under construction)

-The next version (under construction) of InternalFluidFlow can be installed from the maintainer's <a href="https://github.com/aumpierre-unb/InternalFluidFlow.jl">repository</a>.
+The next version (under construction) of InternalFluidFlow can be installed from the <a href="https://github.com/aumpierre-unb/InternalFluidFlow.jl">maintainer's repository</a>.

 ```julia
 (@v1.8) pkg> add("https://github.com/aumpierre-unb/InternalFluidFlow.jl")